 You may have noticed that the breezeway is making a comeback.
 A staple of connected buildings, the breezeway has long been a desirable device to join structures via a roofed, open-sided area.
 It allows both attached structures to access breezes and outdoor shade.

 Here, we’ll explore three configurations for connecting a side-facing garage and a house.
 Each can allow for entry passage into the house and the garage, and each assumes a different relationship between house and garage.
-As with any design solution, deciding which is best for your project will depend upon weighing the pros and cons as they relate to your goals.
+As with any design solution, deciding which is best for your project will depend on weighing the pros and cons as they relate to your goals.

 Because this type of breezeway is contained on either side, it can suffer from lack of daylight.
-Opening the breezeway roof toward the rear such that finished rafters are exposed can brighten the breezeway.
+Opening the breezeway roof toward the rear, such that finished rafters are exposed, can brighten the breezeway.
 The exposed rafters can act as an arbor for climbing vines.
 Inserting translucent roofing toward the rear, in lieu of open rafters, is another option.

 The end of the house that abuts a contained breezeway also can suffer from lack of daylight because windows and doors on that end are beneath the roof.
 Measures to brighten the breezeway via open rafters can indirectly improve interior access to daylight.
 Though many may see the contained breezeway’s strongly framed view as an asset, some may prefer a screened view of the backyard.
 Such a view can be created with lattice panels beneath the rear open rafters, though this also reduces access to daylight.